Joseph J. Tyson: Priesthood

 In addition to his pastoral assignments, Tyson assisted chancery offices in the area of permanent deacon formation, parish experiences for seminarians, vocations, and communications.

 Auxiliary Bishop of Seattle

-On May 12, 2005, Tyson was appointed auxiliary bishop of the Archdiocese of Seattle and titular bishop of Migirpa by Pope Benedict XVI.
-He received his episcopal consecration on June 6 2005 from Archbishop Alexander Brunett, with Bishops George Thomas and Gustavo Garcia-Siller, serving as co-consecrators.
-He selected as his episcopal motto: "Christo Lumen ad Gentes."
+On May 12, 2005, Tyson was appointed auxiliary bishop of the Archdiocese of Seattle and titular bishop of Migirpa by Pope Benedict XVI.He received his episcopal consecration on June 6 2005 from Archbishop Alexander Brunett at St. James Cathedral, with Bishops George Thomas and Gustavo Garcia-Siller, serving as co-consecrators.
+Tyson selected as his episcopal motto: "Christo Lumen ad Gentes."

+Tyson became interim superintendent of Seattle Catholic schools on July 1, 2008.
+He is a devoted cyclist, even receiving news of his episcopal appointment while riding his bike.